 Besides talking about healthy vitamin B12 levels, the researchers talk about people with gastritis and celiac disease.
-In each case they suggest cobalamin/B12 therapy.
+In each case the researchers suggest cobalamin/B12 therapy.

 Overall, they conclude the current “low normal” for vitamin B12 of 200 needs reassessing.